white-copper-wires-3531799

 2. Voltage

-Hook up wire is typically rated for 300 and 600 volts while portable cord products are rated for 600 and 2000 volts for different applications.
+Hook-up wire is typically rated for 300 and 600 volts while portable cord products are rated for 600 and 2000 volts for different applications.
 Remember to check the voltage of the application and make sure it matches your cable selection.
-Get a cable with higher voltage capabilities means it will be more expensive.
+Getting a cable with higher voltage capabilities means it will be more expensive.

 3. AMPS